Environmental policy of China: Coal Over-Mining

 The West-East Gas Pipeline Project focuses on transporting natural gas from western to eastern part of China through pipelines.
 The western part of China has 6 main petroliferous basins, including the Tarim Basin, the Junggar Basin, the Turpan Basin, the Qaidam Basin, the Ordos Basin and the Sichuan Basin.
 Since the 1990s, oil prospectors have successively discovered petroleum reservoirs of different sizes such as Kela 2, Hotanhe, Yaha, Yangtuke, Yingmai 7, Yudong 2, in the western part of the Tarim basin.
-When the project was established in 2000, the reservoir of Kuqa–Tabei region of the Tarim Basin has total natural gas of 393.522 billion cubic meters, in which 285.471 billion cubic meters could be exploited.
-Specifically, Kela 2, Yangtake, Yingmai 7, Yudong, Yaha, Jilac, Yakela are the main supply reservoir.
-The above seven gas fields have a total natural gas volume of 380.534 billion cubic meters in which 2704.02 100 million cubic meters can be exploited.
+A pipeline project was established in 2000, transporting natural gas from the Kuqa–Tabei region to China's industrial east.
+Located within the Tarim Basin, the region has a total of 393.522 billion cubic meters of natural gas reserves, in which 285.471 billion cubic meters could be exploited.
+Specifically, Kela 2, Yangtake, Yingmai 7, Yudong, Yaha, Jilac, and Yakela are the seven main supply reservoirs in the Kuga-Tabei region.
+The above seven gas fields have an aggregate volume of 380.534 billion cubic meters in reserves, of which 2704.02 billion cubic meters can be exploited from.
 This nationwide network provides a solution to the gas resource disparity in China and helped China to address its rapid-growing demand on energy.
 Since the implementation of this pipeline in February, 2000, this project efficiently reduced China's reliance on coal.
 By 2021, the West-East Gas Pipeline helped to reduce he use of standard coal by 932 million metric tons, lessened carbon dioxide emission by 1.02 billion tons, and lowered carbon dioxide dust by 508 million tons.